flpm/oak/output/lists/subjects.md

     name: about Game Of Go
     title: 'Theme: Game Of Go'
     subtitle: Books about the game of go, including problems, strategy and game records
-    description: 'I have 25 books about Game Of Go in my bookshelf.
+    description: 'I have 25 books about Game Of Go in my personal library.

       ### Titles: